-If you are feeling unwell and cannot wait until the surgery is open again then you must telephone the Out of Hours GP service on 0300 123 0762.
+If you are feeling unwell and cannot wait until the surgery is open again, please call 111.

 How long will I have to wait for an appointment?

 Our reception teams are very experienced and are happy to give advice on which member of our healthcare team would be the most appropriate for you to see.

 You may find that you are advised to see a Nurse rather than a Doctor – we have a team of nurses with specialist skills and two of them can prescribe.
 Some of our Doctors work part-time hours and they all work across the two practice sites.
 You may therefore find you have to wait to be seen by a specific GP.